Who could forget the theme that plays when the Wanted Meter fills up and the cops start chasing you?

 Any of the rock tracks that start up.
 With Bart, that's expected.
 But with unexpected characters like Marge, Lisa and Apu, you know they're getting serious.

-Special mention goes to 'Never Trust A Snake', which makes up for it being really difficult.
+Special mention goes to 'Never Trust A Snake', which makes up for it (and Set To Kill) being really difficult.

 Crazy Awesome: Some of the vehicles, such as Apu's Monster Truck and the RC Car.